Mature Masculine

 Self-pity: "Poor me" that wants attention and sympathy.
 True sorrow is quiet and dignified.

 Dramatized grief: Making a performance of pain.
-True sorrow doesn't need an audience or applause.
+True sorrow doesn't need an audience.

 Bitterness: Hardening against life because of loss.
-True sorrow softens the heart, helping it to remain open.
+True sorrow softens the heart, helping it remain open.

 Cultivating Sorrow

-Let yourself feel: When loss comes, don't rush to fix, explain, or escape.
-Stay with the ache, even when it feels unbearable.
-Trust that you can survive sadness, and emerge changed.
+Let ourselves feel: When loss comes, don't rush to fix, explain, or escape.
+Stay with the ache.
+Trust that we can survive sadness and emerge changed.

 Practice sincerity: See and feel what is true, without decoration or avoidance.
-This openness will anchor you and help you heal.
+This openness will anchor us and help us heal.

 Face what can't be fixed: Some things cannot be changed.
 People die.
 Relationships end.
-Let this truth soften your grip rather than closing your heart.
+Let this truth soften our grip rather than close our heart.

 Stay connected: Sorrow doesn't require isolation.
-Let others witness your grief and hold it with you.
-You don’t have to do it alone, and honest sharing can mend what loneliness breaks.
+Let others witness our grief and hold it with us.
+Honest sharing can mend what loneliness breaks.

-Let sorrow deepen you: Real grief makes you more human, more humble, and more compassionate.
+Let sorrow deepen us: Real grief makes us more human and more humble.

 Sorrow and Witnessing

 There's a way of meeting sorrow that includes both feeling it fully and holding it in a larger awareness.
-You don't just become your grief—you also witness it, making space for both pain and clarity.
+We don't just become our grief—we also witness it, making space for both pain and clarity.

-Here sorrow becomes something like wisdom.
-You understand, not just intellectually but in your bones, that impermanence is woven into everything.
+Here sorrow becomes wisdom.
+We understand, not just intellectually but in our bones, that impermanence is woven into everything.

 Paradoxically, allowing sorrow can bring freedom.
-When you stop fighting the reality of loss, something relaxes.
-A freshness, along with acceptance, can appear in the very heart of pain.
+When we stop fighting the reality of loss, something relaxes.
+Acceptance can appear in the very heart of pain.

 Inquiry